evolvedbinary/hsg-project-wiki/Setup.md

 ### Deploying all repositories to eXist

 1. To prepare your local eXist database with all of the files needed to run a local copy of hsg, go to the Tools dropdown menu in oXygen and select `Deploy all repositories to localhost`.
 This step takes about 10-15 minutes on our computers.
-On remote computers, this step could take as long as 40 minutes, depending on your computer's hardware.
+On remote computer, this step could take as long as 40 minutes, depending on your computer's hardware.

 1. Now a complete copy of history.state.gov is now running at <http://localhost:8080/exist/apps/hsg-shell/>.